CircuitSetup/Remote/FUTABA.md

 ![box2](img/box2.jpg)

-The switches are positioned and rotated as closely as possible to match the movie:
+The switches are positioned and rotated as in the movie, as far as I could make out:

 ![boxm2](img/switchesm2.jpg)